On the cost of the bubble set for random interlacements: Introduction

 where $u_*$ and $\ov{u}$ respectively denote the critical level for the percolation and for the strong percolation of $\cV^u$.
 When $u < u_*$ the infinite cluster $\cC^u_\infty$ of $\cV^u$ exists and is unique a.s., see \cite{Szni10}, \cite{SidoSzni09}, \cite{Teix09a}, and informally $u < \ov{u}$ corresponds to the local presence and local uniqueness of the infinite cluster.
 We refer to (2.3) of \cite{Szni17} or (1.26) of \cite{Szni21b} for the precise definition of $\ov{u}$.
 It is expected (and presently the object of active research) that $u_* = \ov{u}$.
 The corresponding equality has been established in the closely related model of the level-set percolation of the Gaussian free field, see \cite{DumiGoswRodrSeve20}.

 We write $\theta_0$ for the percolation function

 where $\{0 \Va \infty\}$ stands for the event that $0$ does not belong to an infinite connected component of $\cV^a$.
-The function $\theta_0$ is known to be non-decreasing, left-continuous, identically equal to $1$ on $(u_*, \infty)$ with a possible (although not expected) jump at $u_*$.
+The function $\theta_0$ is known to be non-decreasing, left-continuous, identically equal to $1$ on $(u_*, \infty)$ with a possible (although not expected from simulations) jump at $u_*$.
 It is continuous elsewhere, see \cite{Teix09a}.
 We also refer to \cite{Szni21} for the $C^1$-property of $\theta_0$ below a certain level $\wh{u}$, which is also expected to coincide with $u_*$.
-Nevertheless, the behavior of $\theta_0$ in the vicinity of $u_*$ is poorly understood so far.
+Nevertheless, the behavior of $\theta_0$ in the vicinity of $u_*$ is poorly understood so far, and the convexity of $\theta_0$ below $u_*$ is presently unclear, see Remark \ref{rem5.2} 3).
 We write $\wh{\theta}$ for the function

 and denote by $\ov{\theta}_0$ the right-continuous modification of $\theta_0$.
 One has

 \n We now describe the kind of excess disconnection event that we are interested in.
 Given $N \ge 1$, we consider

 and view this discrete box centered at the origin as the discrete blow-up $(ND) \cap \IZ^d$ of the continuous shape